chuckcoughlin/redistrict-colorado/docs/datasets.md

 ## Datasets
 The list below describes some publicly-available data-sets that are compatible with the tools in this repository.
-Caution: The links may have changed since this writing.
+Caution: Links may have changed since this writing.

 * [Harvard dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NH5S2I)
  * co_2016.zip - Precinct-level presidential and senatorial election results for 2016.
 A typical feature field has a name like: *G16PREDCli*, which means: